 3. Open WO Mic Client App.
 Click on Connections > Connect.

-This time, do select “Wi-Fi” and in the “Phone IP address”, enter the IP address shown in your smartphone.
+4. This time, do select “Wi-Fi” and in the “Phone IP address”, enter the IP address shown on your smartphone.
 Click on “Connect”.